Let me ask you below questions:

 One of the ways to determine that we have a traceable calibration is to check that the calibration results have a computed or estimated measurement uncertainty result.

 What is measurement uncertainty?
-Measurement uncertainty is a computed value, usually an estimate to quantify the doubt that exists in a certain measurement of a specific instrument.
+Measurement uncertainty is a computed range of value, usually an estimate to quantify the doubt that exists in a certain measurement result of a specific instrument.

 It is the combined effect of the most valid sources of error with a confidence level of 95%.
 For example on the measured voltage above, 1 mV is the true value where the measured or actual value is 1.01 and uncertainty result is 0.007960 or